-Every four years the people of Essex vote to choose their local County Councillor.
+Every four years the people of Essex vote to choose their local County Councillor, however, the ordinary elections for 2025 have been postponed.
 There are also occasional by-elections if vacancies arise.

 This guide aims to explain the work of a Councillor and how Essex County Council operates.
 It is intended to provide candidates with a useful starting point as to the nature of the commitment they would be taking on.